ashuein/ModuleExtraction/README.md

 Reference
 ==============
 Extracting active modules from multilayer PPI network: a continuous optimization approach.
-Submmited
+In preparing.

 For any questions, please contact Dong Li at dxl466@cs.bham.ac.uk.